jwlodek/py_cui/docs/popups.md

 # Popups

 This page contains information regarding all popups supported by `py_cui`.
 Please see the `popups_example.py` in the `examples/` directory in the repository.
+In general, `py_cui` popups are handled by using callback functions.
+A popup is opened with a special `show` method, and then upon some user action a callback function is fired, with some specified input parameters.

 ### Message/Warning/Error Popup